Out Of Memory Error on PC while Scanning

 "Clearly the scanner or software is not doing it's job and needs to be returned!"

-Before you call your reseller and complain, please read the information below as the cause is not what you think it is.
+Before you call your scanner reseller or the manufacturer to complain, please read the information below as the cause is not what you think it is.
+The short answer is that your PC is either too old and slow to handle the input from the scanner or your hard drive is too full of files and fragments and can't do it's job.

 We will keep this simple.
 The scanner creates an image that it puts up on the screen, or if batch scanning, just flashes up on the screen, which can be looked at later.

-Once the file (image) is saved, the hidden temp file is "deleted".
+Once the final file (image) is saved, the hidden temp file is "deleted".
+When we say deleted, we really mean that windows changed the name of the file from 12345.pdf to $12345.pdf.

 It does NOT matter if you are saving locally, or scanning to a USB or scanning to a cloud or network folder, there will ALWAYS be a temporary, hidden file that is created before you save the file "somewhere".
 This is because you may not want the image the way it was scanned, or you want to change the image (rotate, for example) before you save it.
 Thus the need for a temporary version of the image (file)